Japan Rail Travel: Seishun Juhachi Kippu Rail Pass

-Night train tickets need to be reserved at a cost of 500 yen per person in addition to one day of your Seishun Juhachi ticket.
+Night train tickets need to be reserved at a cost of 520 yen per person in addition to one day (or two days: see "N.B." below) of your Seishun Juhachi ticket.
 Tickets go on sale at 10am, one month before the day the train departs.
 You can reserve seats at the ticket offices of any major JR railway station.
-Reservations for more popular routes (*) tickets sell out quickly, sometimes within hours of going on sale.
+Reservations for the more popular routes (marked "*" below) sell out quickly, often within minutes of going on sale.
+You are therefore advised to line up in front of the ticket office before it opens as early as possible.
+(People are known to camp out from hours beforehand.)
 For more details call the JR East Infoline on 03 3423 0111.

 Midnight* Hakodate - Sapporo

 NB.
-Because the Seishun Juhachi Ticket is valid from midnight to midnight, to use a night train you need to do one of two things:
+Because the Seishun Juhachi Ticket is valid from midnight to midnight, if you are starting out on your travels using a night train (which leaves only an hour or so before midnight) you need to do one of two things:

 The Japanese rail system is second to none in the world for efficiency, as is attested to by what in any other country is the impossible feat of running the trains on time, all the time.